jamiesonbecker/formplode.js/README.md

     $("form .myform").formscrape(data);

-Now, the data object has been updated with the name and email address scraped from the .myform form!
+Now, the data object has been completely updated with the new name and email address scraped from the .myform form!

-The only requirement is that the form input fields have matching name= attributes.
-And, yes, it's really this short! (thx to jQuery!)

-(Note: checkboxes and radios will be converted to JSON `true` and `false`.)